 How could we refuse?

 Mark Simmons, author of Killing Keiko: The True Story of Free Willy’s Return to the Wild, played a key role in the attempt to save Keiko the killer whale (a.k.a.
-Willy), who ultimately died in the wild after illness resulting from an unsuccessful attempt to integrate with wild whales.
+Willy).
+Keiko ultimately died in the wild after illness resulting from an unsuccessful attempt to integrate with wild whales.

 So if, for the moment, we consider dolphinariums a necessary evil, the question becomes, How can you tell a responsibly managed dolphinarium from an irresponsibly managed one?
 We visited Dolphin Discovery in search of answers.

-DOLPHINARIUMS: THE GOOD, THE BAD & THE UGLY
+DOLPHINARIUMS: THE GOOD, BAD, & UGLY FOR CAPTIVE DOLPHINS

 During our interview with Garduno, Madueno and trainer/veterinarian Marian Rend, we learned about the 12 categories on which Dolphinariums are inspected every five years in order to receive certification from the Alliance of Marine Mammal Parks & Aquariums.